wassemgtk/ikhsan.github.io/source/blog/2015-08-06-future-of-ramadhan.en.html.markdown

 tags: swift
 ---

-Having to fast in London during Ramadhan triggers my curiosity on how Muslims are doing in cities around the globe.
-To answer that, I made a  visualisation to answer my own curiosity.
+Fasting in London during Ramadhan made me think about how long should other Muslims around the world fast.
+Motivated by my own curiosity, I created a visualisation to answer that question.
 READMORE

-This also be a another great opportunity  to practice Swift.
-Although using d3 might eb the best way for data visualisation, I decided to proceed with Swift instead because this task is just for fun.
+This also serves as an opportunity for me to practice Swift.
+Although using d3 might be the best way for data visualisation, just for the sake of having fun, why don't we use Swift instead.

 ## Data Collection

 ### Ramadhan's Dates

-First thing that we need to know is when Is the exact date for future Ramadhans in 25 years time.
-This could be tackled using `NSCalendar` since the class acknowledge Islamic calendar.
-By composing dates using `NSDateComponents`, we could easily create Ramadhan dates for the next 25 years.
+First thing that we need to know is the exact dates for future Ramadhan in 25 years time.
+This could be tackled with `NSCalendar` since the class acknowledges Islamic calendar.
+By composing dates using `NSDateComponents`, we could easily create Ramadhan dates for many years to come.

 ```swift
 extension NSDate {